Pérez-Llorca México

 What are the key data subject rights under the data protection laws of this jurisdiction?

-Data subjects have the following key rights: (i) revoke the consent they have granted for the processing of their personal data, at any time; and (ii) access, rectify, cancel or oppose the use of their personal data in possession of the Controller, which are referred to as ARCO rights, and are described in the Mexican DPL, in general terms, as follows:
+Data subjects have the following key rights: (i) revoke the consent they have granted for the processing of their personal data, at any time; and (ii) access, rectify, cancel or oppose the use of their personal data in possession of the Controller, which are referred to as ARCO (for their acronym in Spanish) rights, and are described in the Mexican DPL, in general terms, as follows:

-• Opposition: Data Subjects have the right to oppose the processing of their personal data by a Controller for specific purposes.
+- Opposition: Data Subjects have the right to oppose the processing of their personal data by a Controller purposes when:

 Is there a requirement to appoint a data protection officer (or equivalent)?

-Yes, all Controllers must appoint a data protection officer or a data protection department who shall be responsible for the procedures regarding personal data and for the implementation of good data protection practices within the entity, pursuant to the Mexican DPL.
+Yes, all Controllers must appoint a person or a department that shall be responsible for the procedures regarding personal data and for implementing good data protection practices within the entity, pursuant to the Mexican DPL.

 Do data protection/ privacy impact assessments need to be carried out in certain circumstances?

-An impact assessment is not mandatory for private parties (it is for regulated parties); however, the INAI considers it as a good practice.
+An impact assessment is not mandatory for private parties (it is for regulated parties); however, private parties may still choose to conduct voluntary privacy impact assessments as a best practice to ensure compliance with the law's principles and requirements.

-Pursuant to the Mexican DPL, Controllers have the possibility but not the obligation to implement a binding self-regulation procedure which should include a data protection impact assessment.
-In such regard, the INAI has published the Guide for the Preparation of Privacy Impact Assessments (Guía para la elaboración de evaluaciones de impacto a la privacidad).
+Pursuant to the Mexican DPL, Controllers have the possibility but not the obligation to implement a binding self-regulation procedure, which should include a data protection impact assessment.

 Does this jurisdiction have any specific data breach notification requirements?

-Yes, pursuant to the Mexican DPL when there is a breach, the Controller has the obligation to inform all data subjects of such breach: (i) as soon as possible; (ii) once the Controller has material information of the event; and (iii) when there is no more exposure of the personal data involved in such breach.
+Yes, pursuant to the Mexican DPL, when there is a breach that significantly affects the patrimonial or moral rights of data subjects, the Controller has the obligation to inform all data subjects of such breach : (i) as soon as possible; (ii) once the Controller has material information of the event; and (iii) when there is no more exposure of the personal data involved in such breach.

 The Controller needs to inform, at least, the following:

-Mexican DPL do not currently include an obligation to notify the INAI in case of a data breach.
+Mexican DPL does not currently require notification to the authority in the event of a data breach; however, it is considered a mitigating factor by the authority in case of an investigation.
 There are bills introduced and pending discussion that would add this obligation to the Mexican DPL.

 What restrictions apply to the international transfer of personal data / information?

-The Mexican DPL specifically restricts the transfer of personal data out of the jurisdiction.
+The Mexican DPL explicitly restricts the transfer of personal data out of the jurisdiction without the consent of the data subject.

 The following requirements need to be met for Controllers to be able to transfer personal data out of the jurisdiction, per the Mexican DPL:

-• data subject must be informed of the transfer in Controller’s privacy notice, detailing to whom the data will be transferred (specifying the receptor by name, sector or industry) and for what purposes the data will be transferred
+- data subject must be informed of the transfer in the Controller's privacy notice, detailing to whom the data will be transferred (specifying the receptor by name, sector or industry) and for what purposes the data will be transferred;

-• the privacy notice must include a section that allows the data subjects to express their tacit, express or written consent (depending on the type of data to be transferred) thereto, except in certain cases set forth in the law, where no consent is required to transfer personal data to third parties; and
+- the privacy notice must include a section that allows the data subjects to express their tacit, express, or written consent (depending on the type of data to be transferred) thereto, except in some instances set forth in the law, where no consent is required to transfer personal data to third parties; and

-• the transfer must be limited to the purposes that justify it, as consented by the participants.
+- the transfer must be limited to the purposes that justify it, as consented by the data subject.

-• a copy of the privacy notice pursuant to which the participants consented the processing of their personal data; and
+- a copy of the privacy notice pursuant to which the data subjects consented to the processing of their personal data; and

-• any additional conditions imposed by the data subjects when consenting the processing of their personal data.
+- any additional conditions imposed by the data subjects when consenting to the processing of their personal data.

-*The Controller can comply with points 2.b. and 2.c through to other means, as long that evidence thereof is kept.
+The Controller can comply with points b.ii. and b.iii. through other means, as long as such evidence thereof is preserved.

-Furthermore, it is important to note that the Mexican DPL differentiates between the above-mentioned transfers and the term “transmissions” (remisiones), which the law defines as the communication of personal data between a Controller and its processor.
-Although transmissions need not to be informed to data subjects, both transfers and transmissions need to comply with certain requirements set forth by law.
+Furthermore, it is important to note that the Mexican DPL distinguishes between the above-mentioned transfers (to third parties that become Controllers) and the term 'transmissions' (remisiones), which the law defines as the communication of personal data between a Controller and its processor Although transmissions need not to be informed to data subjects, both transfers and transmissions must comply with specific requirements set forth by law.

 Do the data protection laws in this jurisdiction have “extra-territorial effect” (i.e. do they apply to organisations outside this jurisdiction)?

-The Mexican DPL has an extraterritorial application in very limited cases; this means that it is not applicable to Controllers that process personal data outside of the Mexican territory, except in the events set forth in article 4 of the Law’s Regulations, which states that the Mexican DPL applies to personal data processing when:
+The Mexican DPL has an extraterritorial application in very limited cases; this means that it does not apply to Controllers that process personal data outside of the Mexican territory.
+It applies to all personal data processing activities that occur within Mexican borders, regardless of the nationality of the Controller or the data subjects involved.

 What rules specifically deal with marketing?